 Find out more about Werner’s pay packages here.

 Incentives and bonuses

 In today’s competitive driver market, many companies are offering incentives and guaranteed weekly pay.
-For example, Werner Enterprises offers sign on pay ranging from $2,500 – $7,000 and guaranteed weekly pay from $1,000 – $1,350 per week depending on the account.
-In early 2021, Werner announced a driver pay package increase totaling over $20 million.
-Solo van drivers saw increases equating to an extra $3,500 per year and teams earned an extra $8,000 per year.
+For example, Werner Enterprises offers sign on pay ranging from $2,500 – $5,000 and guaranteed weekly pay from $1,000 – $2,000 per week depending on the account.
+Werner continues to consistently increase driver pay packages, which in recent years has totaled over $20 million.

 Company drivers may get other compensation.
 When considering a company to drive for, be sure to ask about the full compensation package.
 Companies with solid compensation packages can save you money on health insurance and earn you great money for your retirement.
 For example, Werner Enterprises professional truck drivers receive the following benefits: